Reviews You Can Rely On

 Over more than a decade, our team has tested hundreds of the best shoes on the market.
 Whether you're prepping to get out for a morning dog walk or you need something comfortable and supportive for work, we have some great suggestions.
 We've spent countless hours strolling around town, running errands, and hiking local trails to find out which performed the best.
 Along the way, we took detailed notes on key aspects, judging comfort, support, responsiveness, weight, and stability — among others.
 From wallet-friendly models to ultra-cushiony options, we've found the perfect walking shoes for your needs and budget.

 Looking for other ways to stay active?
 We've tested the top exercise equipment, including the best dumbbells and best yoga mats.
 Keep moving from the comfort of your home, even on rainy days, with the best treadmill or exercise bike.
-If you want to pick up the pace with a dedicated running shoe, we also have comprehensive lineups showcasing the best running shoes and our favorite trail running shoes.
 And if you need a great pair of socks, check out our sock review to see our favorites.

 Best Overall Walking Shoe for Men and Women